-Sigi Schmid, the Sounders’ original coach, dies at 65
+Sigi Schmid, Sounders’ first MLS coach, dies at 65

-Former Sounders coach Sigi Schmid, who died Tuesday at age 65, got the team to the playoffs their first seven years of existence.
+Former Sounders coach Sigi Schmid, who died Tuesday at age 65, got the team to the playoffs its first seven years of existence.
 Beyond that, he brought credibility and legitimacy to a franchise that became an MLS template for success.

 Even before stars like Fredy Montero, Kasey Keller, Clint Dempsey and Stefan Frei put the Sounders on the Major League Soccer map, the team’s defining acquisition had been a German-born head coach with a penchant for winning games.